 He is board certified by the American Board of Obstetrics and Gynecology (ABOG), and the Division of Gynecologic Oncology.
 He is a Fellow in the American College of Obstetricians and Gynecologists (FACOG) and in the American College of Surgeons (FACS).
 Dr Berek has served as an examiner for the American Board Obstetrics and Gynecology (ABOG) and for the Council on Resident Education in Obstetrics and Gynecology (CREOG).

-Dr Berek is the Immediate Past President of the International Gynecologic Cancer Society (IGCS), and the President-Elect of the Council of University Chairs of Obstetrics and Gynecology (CUCOG).
+Dr Berek is the President of the Council of University Chairs of Obstetrics and Gynecology (CUCOG), and Past President of the International Gynecologic Cancer Society (IGCS).
 His many honors include receiving the President's Award from the Society of Gynecologic Oncologists (SGO), serving as its Vice President in 1996–1997, and presenting numerous distinguished lectureships.
-Dr Berek has served on many national committees for the National Institutes of Health, the National Cancer Institute, the American College of Surgeons, the Society of Gynecologic Oncologists, the American College of Obstetricians and Gynecologists (ACOG), and the American Society of Clinical Oncology (ASCO).
-He is a member of the Society of Gynecologic Investigation (SGI) and the Society of Pelvic Surgeons (SPS).
+Dr Berek has served on many national committees for the National Institutes of Health (NIH), the National Cancer Institute (NCI), the American College of Surgeons (ACS), the Society of Gynecologic Oncologists (SGO), the American College of Obstetricians and Gynecologists (ACOG), and the American Society of Clinical Oncology (ASCO).
+He is a member of the Society of Gynecologic Investigation (SGI), and the Society of Pelvic Surgeons (SPS).

 He is an Editor of Prolog and Précis for the American College of Obstetrics and Gynecology.
-He is the Editor in Chief of Current Problems in Obstetrics and Gynecology, ASCO News & Forum, and was a Senior Editor of the International Journal of Gynecologic Cancer.
+He is the Editor in Chief of Current Problems in Obstetrics and Gynecology, ASCO Connections, and was a Senior Editor of the International Journal of Gynecologic Cancer.
 He has served on the editorial boards of the Journal of Clinical Oncology, Gynecologic Oncology, and the Journal of the Society for Gynecologic Investigation.
-He serves as a reviewer for many prestigious journals, including the New England Journal of Medicine, Journal of Clinical Oncology, Lancet, Cancer, and Journal of the National Cancer Institute, among others.

 Anne O. Rodriguez

-Dr Rodriguez received her medical and undergraduate degrees with honors at Northwestern University and completed her residency in Obstetrics and Gynecology at the University of North Carolina at Chapel Hill.
-She then completed her fellowship in Gynecologic Oncology at the University of Miami/ Jackson Memorial Hospital.
-She served as Associate Professor and fellowship director of Gynecologic Oncology at the University of California, Davis, School of Medicine and is now in active clinical practice in gynecologic oncology in Ventura and Santa Barbara, CA, with a special interest in fertility preservation in cancer patients.
+Dr Rodriguez received her medical and undergraduate degrees with honors at Northwestern University, USA, and completed her residency in Obstetrics and Gynecology at the University of North Carolina at Chapel Hill, USA.
+She then completed her fellowship in Gynecologic Oncology at the University of Miami/ Jackson Memorial Hospital, USA.
+She served as Associate Professor and fellowship director of Gynecologic Oncology at the University of California, Davis, School of Medicine, USA, and is now in active clinical practice in gynecologic oncology in Ventura and Santa Barbara, CA, with a special interest in fertility preservation in cancer patients.
 She is part of the teaching program in General Surgery at the Santa Barbara Cottage Hospital and is active in multiple research endeavors.
 She serves on the Core Planning Committee for the California Ovarian Cancer Awareness Program.